 No person may engage in an investment transaction except as authorized under the terms of this investment policy.
 In accordance with Chapter 38.76 (D)(9) of the City of Hollywood Code of Ordinances, the responsibility for providing oversight and direction in regard to the management of the investment program resides with the City's Director of Financial Services (hereinafter "Director").
-The City Treasurer is designated as the Investment Officer of the City and is responsible for investment decisions and activities, under the direction of the Director and the City Manager.
-The day-to-day administration of the cash management program is handled by the City Treasurer.

-The Director shall hold primary responsibility for assuring compliance with the City's Investment Policy.
-The Director and City Manager at any time may reassign the designation of Investment Officer to another competent employee upon written notification.
-The City Treasurer (hereinafter "Investment Officer") is authorized to make investments under this policy as required or appropriate.
+The day to day management responsibility for all City funds in the investment program and investment transactions is delegated to the authorized Investment Officers.
+The Director and the City Treasurer (hereinafter "Investment Officers") are authorized to make investments under this policy as required or appropriate.
 The City may employ an Investment Manager by written contract to assist in managing City funds.
 Such Investment Manager must be registered under the Investment Advisors Act of 1940.
 The Director shall establish written procedures consisting of a system of internal accounting and administrative controls to regulate the City's investment activities.